 The type of content in the snap may tell a lot about who it was sent to.
 If you receive a snap regarding something private to you and the sender, the snap is just for you.
 For instance, if they are replying to a conversation or telling you something personal, they aren’t sharing this with more people.

 Any snap at a public place or a spontaneous activity may signify that it was sent to more people.
 A random person will most likely send snaps to multiple accounts.

 These generic snaps are usually sent out of the blue from accounts you may not be in constant communication with.

 This may be a bold step, but if you wish to know if the snap was sent to you, ask the person directly.
 You may playfully ask them if this was a private snap or if they shared that with others.

 They may tell you the truth or go in circles about it.
 This method is only for bold people as you may feel awkward asking this to a close friend.

-Here’s all on how do you know if a Snapchat is sent only to you.
+Here’s all on how you know if Snapchat is sent only to you.
 There may not be a sure way to tell if more people got the same snap, but these methods will give you some rough ideas about it.